The Best Day Hikes in Whistler: Trails You Can’t Miss

 The Rainbow Falls Trailhead hike in Whistler is a challenging yet rewarding trail with beautiful waterfalls along the way.
 As you start your journey, expect the hike to take 6 to 8 hours.
 Swimming in Rainbow Lake at the end is not allowed, but you can dip your hands and feet to cool off in the bodies of water you come across along the way.
 Unfortunately, the trail is not dog-friendly, so your companions will have to stay home.

 But don’t worry—you won’t be hiking alone, even if there aren’t other people around..
 Be prepared for mosquitoes.
 When I left Alta Lake’s Rainbow Park, the swarms of mosquitoes were relentless.
-I would’ve been relieved to leave them behind as I ascended the trail, but spoiler alert: they followed me all the way to Rainbow Lake and back.
+I would’ve been relieved to leave them behind as I ascended the trail, but spoiler alert: they followed me to Rainbow Lake and back.
 To fend off these persistent bugs, I recommend wearing long pants and covering your arms.

 Despite the bugs, the hike offered breathtaking views and an immersive nature experience.
-The beautiful waterfalls, lush greenery, and peaceful bodies of water made the trip totally worth it!
+The beautiful waterfalls, lush greenery, and peaceful bodies of water made the trip worth it!
 If you’re up for a challenging hike with rewarding scenery, Rainbow Falls Trailhead is a must-visit.

 Joffre Lakes